Rhosinjay-cyb/Azure-Firewall/README.md

 ## Future Works

-To plan and implement the integration of Microsoft sentinel with the log analytics workspace (Project-workspace) and then collecting logs from Azure Bastion and the Virtual machines and sending it to the Microsoft sentinel-integrated log analytic workspace.
+To plan and implement the integration of Microsoft sentinel with the log analytics workspace (Project-workspace) and then collecting logs from Azure Bastion and the Virtual machines and sending it to the Microsoft sentinel-integrated log analytics workspace.
 These logs alongside the already enabled firewall logs would aid centralized monitoring and threat detection.